JMDKC/personal-site-gatsby/content/pages/projects.md

 This was the first digital product I built from the ground up, from initial idea to final release.

 At it’s heart, it’s an annual ranking of the world’s best marketing campaigns and companies.
-Results are based on who won in strategy and effectiveness awards over the previous calendar year: which is handy, as WARC is the world’s biggest publisher of marketing strategy and effectiveness case study.
+Results are based on who won in strategy and effectiveness awards over the previous calendar year: which is handy, as WARC is the world’s biggest publisher of marketing strategy and effectiveness case studies.

 This meant that we could design and build a solid ranking algorithm that took into account a range of regional weightings, and allowed us to rank each awards win ‘by reputation’.
 (The full methodology’s here.)